 9. If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.

-10. If we say that we have not sinned, we make him a liar, and his word is not in us.
+10. If we say that we have not sinned, we make him a liar, and his word is not in us.”

 Have you ever closed your eyes and tried to walk around without being able to see?
 See, that we need the light!
 He is the light and if we say that we are walking with him through this life and remain in our sin, then we are not telling the truth.
 Sin is darkness and in Jesus there is no sin, no darkness, but if we have sin, we have darkness and do not have true fellowship with Jesus.
-Its incredible to know how many people say that they are Christian and say that they are going to heaven, yet still believe that they can sin against God and he will just forgive them and include them.
+It’s incredible to know how many people say that they are Christian and say that they are going to heaven, yet still believe that they can sin against God and he will just forgive them and include them.
 They should reconsider their position on the subject of sin, you cannot have sin/darkness and still say that everything is ok!
 Everything is not ok!
-You must stop your sin, confess it and repent because there is no place in heaven for darkness and sin and there is no place in Jesus for darkness and sin!
-If your lifestyle is full of sin you must deal with this and surrender to Jesus all these darkened ways that he may forgive you and fill you with his light!
+You must stop your sin, confess it and repent because there is no place in heaven for

 After reading these verses what questions do you have?